Top Cybersecurity Trends Driving Digital Safety!-

 What It Is:

-The Zero Trust model operates on the principle of "never trust, always verify."
-Unlike traditional security models that assume trust for users within the network, Zero Trust requires continuous authentication and strict access controls.
+The Zero Trust model is based on the philosophy of “never trust, always verify.”
+Traditional security models operate under the assumption that users within the confines of a network are trustworthy.

 Why It Matters:

-- Prevents Unauthorized Access: Even if an attacker breaches the perimeter, Zero Trust limits their access.
+Prevents Unauthorized Access: Even if an attacker penetrates the perimeter, Zero Trust restricts what they can access.

 How It Drives Safety: